libhal-google/libhal/docs/prerequisites.md

 ### 4. Updating the Environment Paths

-Open `Windows Powershell` and execute the following command to make the
+Open `Windows Powershell` as `Administrator` (right click on it to see the option) and execute the following command.
+This will add gcc and the build essentials to your systems environment paths.

 ```PowerShell
 [Environment]::SetEnvironmentVariable(